Tell the Truth (Belarus): Opinions about the campaign

 At the end of September 2010, Belarusian TV company broadcast a 20-minute program that said that the campaign "Tell the Truth!" is engaged in money laundering and unlawful diversion of funds, which are provided by foreign funds for democratization of Belarusian society.

 Reports about company money expenditures were presented in the program as examples of money laundering.
-The report had articles like: preparation of a car to motor vehicle inspection, psychologist services, florist services, trips to Vilnus.
+The report had articles like: preparation of a car to motor vehicle inspection, psychologist services, florist services, trips to Vilnius.
 Over US$1000 was spent on each of them.
 On the next day, a video message was posted on the Internet page of "Tell the Truth!" in which one of the organizers of campaign "Tell the Truth!"
 Andrei Dmitrijev denies the accusations and names comments on the facts mentioned in the program to be "a mixture of insanity and sick fantasies".
 Dmitriev also notes that the program was anonymous and had "neither an author nor a director".

 Several independent internet mass media ("Solidarity", "Belarusian Guerilla" and others) mentioned and discussed the assumptions that Niaklajeu's campaign is financed by sponsors from Russia.
 Russian ambassador in Belarus Alexander Surikov commented on this that the Russian government is not involved in financing Belarusian opposition.
 An expert of campaign "Tell the Truth!"
 Alexander Feduta states that the campaign is sponsored by Belarusians who are living in Russia.